bmnw/weekend-sql-to-do-list/INSTRUCTIONS.md

 - [x] create post request in client.js and task.router.js
 - [x] create get request in client.js and task.router.js
 - [x] create function to empty input field once task is submitted
+- [x] put request tied to completed it! button with click handler that changes complete to true in database and changes the value of data-complete to true, which changes the css styling of the row
+- [x] delete request tied to delete button with clicken handler that removes task from the database
+- [x] basic css styling

 ### Create a Database